Britney Spears Boyfriend History: Who All Has Spears Dated?

 - Sam Asghari (her current boyfriend)

-Per Celeb Buzz, Britney Spears admitted to being in some “horrible relationships”.
+Per Celeb Buzz, Britney Spears admitted to being in some “horrible relationships.”
 She, however, claimed that she wasn’t going to let a few of her boyfriends being bad eggs stop her from finding her true love.

 “I am a hopeless romantic.
 I believe in love.”